PSLmodels/ParamTools/docs/source/spec.rst

 -  Used for validating user input.
 -  Available validators:

-   -  "range": Define a minimum and maximum value for a given parameter.
+   -  "range": Define a minimum and maximum value for a parameter.

       -  Arguments: